CR not removed by median stacking

 (megara) $ numina run 8_generate_crmasks.yaml -r control.yaml

-From this point, follow the description given in this example,
+From this point, follow the description given in these examples,

 which helps understanding the impact of using different parameters in the

 cosmic-ray pixel detection process.
-Important: in that example the
+Important: in those examples the

 generation of the CR masks is carried out by executing the command-line script